woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 ```

 > [!TIP]
 > When a test fails, it leaves a trace info at the bottom.
-You can quickly jump into debugging mode by using the generated trace view command into your terminal, for example:
+You can quickly jump into debugging mode by running the generated trace view command, for example:
 >
 > ![](./docs/e2e-open-trace-cmd.png)

 ### Debugging tests in CI

-If a test fails in CI, a failure artifact is zipped and uploaded to the Summary page of the current job:
+When a test fails in CI, a failure artifact is zipped and uploaded to the Summary page of the current job:

 ![](./docs/e2e-download-failure-artifacts.png)

-Once you download and extract that zip, you'll see the dedicated folder(s) for the failed test artifacts.
-In CI we retry running a failed test 2 times before considering it a failure, so there can be up to 3 folders per failed test.
+Once you download and extract that zip, you'll see dedicated folders for the failed test artifacts.
+In CI, we retry running a failed test twice before considering it a failure, so there can be up to three folders per failed test.
 Each of those folders should contain a Playwright trace zip file and a screenshot from the failure moment.
-On a first retry, we also record the entire test, so the first retry folder should contain a video recording as well.
-To view a trace, you can head to https://trace.playwright.dev and just drag and drop the zip file there or run it from the command line:
+On the first retry, we also record the entire test, so the first retry folder should contain a video recording as well.
+To view a trace, head to https://trace.playwright.dev and drag and drop the zip file there, or run it from the command line:

 ```shell
 npx playwright show-trace <path-to-the-trace>